Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Beyond Peripheral Phenomena

 Chronic pain is not solely a peripheral phenomenon of injured tissues – it involves significant reorganisation in the brain's networks and stress-response systems.
+This reorganisation shifts pain from an acute symptom of injury to a persistent condition, often independent of original tissue damage.
+The brain actively constructs the experience of pain, and in chronic states, this construction becomes maladaptive, involving widespread alterations in neural circuitry.

 Default Mode Network

 The DMN – a network encompassing midline brain regions like the medial prefrontal cortex (mPFC) and posterior cingulate/precuneus – normally underpins our internally focused thoughts, self-awareness, and the ability to consider others' perspectives (theory of mind).
+It's typically active during states of rest, mind-wandering, and social cognition, deactivating when attention shifts to external, goal-directed tasks.
+Its proper functioning is crucial for flexible cognitive control and emotional regulation.

 Alterations in the Default Mode Network